jedisct1/libsodium-doc/internals/README.md

 The test suite has to always pass on the following environments:

+- asmjs/V8 (node + in-browser), asmjs/SpiderMonkey, asmjs/JavaScriptCore,
+  asmjs/Chakra
+- NativeClient/portable, NativeClient/x86_64
 - OpenBSD/x86_64 using `gcc -fstack-protector-strong -fstack-shuffle`
-- Ubuntu/x86_64 using gcc 6, `-fsanitize=address,undefined` and Valgrind
+- Ubuntu/x86_64 using gcc 6, `-fsanitize=address,undefined` and Valgrind (memcheck, helgrind, drd and sgcheck)
-- Ubuntu/x86_64 using clang, `-fsanitize=address,undefined` and Valgrind
+- Ubuntu/x86_64 using clang, `-fsanitize=address,undefined` and Valgrind (memcheck, helgrind, drd and sgcheck)
 - Ubuntu/x86_64 using tcc
-- OSX using Xcode 8
+- macOS using Xcode 8
-- OSX using CompCert
+- macOS using CompCert
 - Windows 10 using Visual Studio 2010, 2012, 2013, 2015
 - msys2 using mingw32 and mingw64
+- ArchLinux/x86_64
 - ArchLinux/armv6
+- Debian/x86
 - Debian/sparc
 - Debian/ppc
 - Ubuntu/aarch64 - Courtesy of the GCC compile farm project